anand-adroid/DatasheetCRD/ANALYSIS_RISK_PREDICTION_TASKS.md

 MIMIC-III and IV have been pivotal in healthcare machine learning (HML) prediction tasks.
 This analysis zeroes in on MIMIC-IV version 2.0, the most recent release available to the public. <a href="https://raw.githubusercontent.com/anand-adroid/Datasheet_for_CRD.io/main/MIMMIC IV ICU stat of senisitive attributes.pdf" download="MIMMIC IV ICU stat of senisitive attributes.pdf">Table</a> provides the complete overview of the sensitive attributes of MIMIC IV ICU data.

+## Analysis of Sensitive Attributes and Their Association With Prediction Outcomes for MIMIC IV ICU data

+Our study employed the *Chi-Square* statistical test to discern the attribute most strongly associated with prediction outcomes.
+The chi-square test results illuminate the relationships between various patient sensitive characteristics and mortality, guiding the feature selection for predictive modeling and fairness evaluation.
+Gender, with a chi-square statistic of 3.33 and a p-value of approximately 0.068, shows a marginal association with mortality; however, it falls just outside the conventional alpha level of 0.05 for statistical significance.
+Age, despite a high chi-square statistic of 151.77, yields a p-value of 0.467, suggesting that the observed variations across different ages could be due to chance, thus making it less reliable for predicting mortality in this context.

+Language shows a similar pattern to gender, with a chi-square statistic of 3.37 and a p-value of about 0.066, hovering near the boundary of significance but not conclusively so.
+This marginal association suggests that while there might be some relationship with mortality, it is not as strong or as clear-cut as one would prefer for a predictive model.

+In contrast, *ethnicity* and *insurance* status demonstrate a much stronger association with mortality outcomes.
+Ethnicity, in particular, stands out with a significant chi-square statistic and a p-value of 2.704e^-15 that effectively rejects the null hypothesis of no association.
+While insurance status also exhibits a significant p-value (2.630E^-17), the decision to focus on ethnicity over insurance (potential ambiguity in Other Insurance information) is driven by the detailed and consistent recording of ethnic data in the MIMIC dataset.
+This level of detail in the ethnicity data provides a solid foundation for predictive analysis, ensuring that the model's outcomes are both reliable and interpretable.

-From the survey we identified ICU Mortality, Readmission and Length of stay (LOS) are the most widely researched tasks.
+From the survey conducted in the paper, we identified the below as most widely researched predictive modelling tasks.
 So we procured datasets for,
 - In-hospital mortality concerning
   - Heart failure
   - Chronic kidney disease (CKD)